codepress/admin-columns/readme.txt

 To give you some insight into the great amount of possibilities Admin Columns offers to enhance your (or your client's) WordPress admin panel, be sure to check out the screenshots!

 = Sortable, filterable and editable columns & import/export =
-All of the new columns support sorting on all screens, and many of them support filtering.
+All the new columns support sorting on all screens, and many of them support filtering.
 Another great feature is direct editing: it allows you to directly edit all types of data (including titles, featured images, custom fields and taxonomies) directly from the posts overview.
 These features are only available with [Admin Columns Pro](https://www.admincolumns.com)!
 Admin Columns Pro also allows you to import and export your column setup, and it allows you to save your columns to PHP, so you (and your clients) don't have to worry about the admin interface!

 = Third party plugin integration =
 Admin Columns works perfectly with just about all external plugins with custom columns.
 Examples include Yoast SEO (SEO columns), WooCommerce, Advanced Custom Fields, Types and Pods.
 Not only can you reorganize the custom columns added by these plugins, you can also add custom columns provided by Admin Columns in the overview!